pencil2d/pencil/docs/build_win.md

 ## Install Qt SDK

-Pencil2D is built upon Qt, so you have to installit before you can compile the program.
+Pencil2D is built upon Qt, so you have to install it before you can compile the program.

 ### Official Qt Installer (Recommended)